Honour & Medals in the Great Roman empire

-The Roman Empire at its peak, was one of the most extensive political systems in Europe.
+The Roman Empire at its peak was one of the most extensive political systems in Europe.
 Our history books are filled with stories of Roman wars fought across three continents.
 It has left a profound influence on European culture, and most of the established systems of rules trace their origins from here – the great Roman Empire.
-Like any great military system, Roman military was also known for bestowing awards on their brave soldiers, commanders, and others who turned the tides of wars in their favor by their acts of valor.
-The Romans loved their soldiers and veterans who returned home with the glory of victory.
-The military commanders who led the Roman forces to victory were celebrated and a Roman Triumph civil ceremony was held to honour them.
-Medals were awarded to them as a recognition of their service and valor in the battle ground.
+Like any great military system, the Roman military was also known for bestowing awards on their brave soldiers, commanders, and others who turned the tides of wars in their favour by their acts of valour.

 Every soldier’s record was maintained, and they were awarded medals and other decorations based on these records only.
 Special ceremonies were conducted to honour their service, and they were offered money and decorations in front of the civilians as well as the men of their legion.
 The royalty and members of parliament and court would also attend such ceremonies, which ultimately went a long way in boosting morale and helping the army men stay motivated to serve their mighty nation.